Connect with others who understand.

 Pulmonary Hypertension – The Path to Diagnosis

-Pulmonary hypertension can be difficult to diagnose.
-Early on, signs of PH are unlikely to be detected during a regular physical exam.
-Symptoms of PH are often missed or misinterpreted as another pulmonary condition or heart disease.
-People with pulmonary hypertension are often misdiagnosed before later receiving a correct diagnosis.
+Pulmonary hypertension (PH) can be difficult to diagnose.
+Early on, signs of the condition are unlikely to be detected during a regular physical exam.
+Additionally, doctors often miss symptoms of PH or misinterpret them as symptoms of another lung or heart disease.
+People with pulmonary hypertension often are misdiagnosed before eventually receiving a correct diagnosis.

 Pulmonary hypertension may take years to diagnose correctly.
-In a small study of people diagnosed with one type of PH — idiopathic pulmonary arterial hypertension (IPAH) — it took almost four years on average from the first symptoms to diagnosis.
+In a small study of people diagnosed with one type of PH — idiopathic pulmonary arterial hypertension — it took almost four years on average from the onset of first symptoms to diagnosis.

 Pulmonary hypertension is usually diagnosed and treated by a PH specialist.
-Many types of doctors, including pulmonologists, cardiologists, and rheumatologists, have special training and experience that enables them to specialize in managing pulmonary hypertension.
+Many types of doctors have training and experience that enables them to specialize in managing pulmonary hypertension, including pulmonologists, cardiologists, and rheumatologists.

 How Is Pulmonary Hypertension Diagnosed?

 Doctors use many tests to diagnose pulmonary hypertension.
 Some tests may be repeated to get an accurate idea of what is causing high blood pressure in the pulmonary arteries.
-During the process of diagnosis, the doctor will categorize the type and functional class of your PH.
+During the diagnosis process, the doctor will categorize the type and functional class of your PH.

 Medical History

-The doctor will take a thorough history, asking for specific details about symptoms over time.
-They will likely ask whether anyone in your family has pulmonary hypertension, since a family history of PH is a risk factor for developing the condition.
-They will ask about any prescribed medications or illicit drugs you have used.
-A clear picture may emerge from the medical history that will help a doctor assess risk factors that may strengthen the suspicion of PH or rule out other conditions.
+Your doctor will take a thorough history, asking for specific details about symptoms over time.
+They’ll likely ask whether anyone in your family has pulmonary hypertension, since a family history of the condition is a risk factor for developing it.
+They’ll ask about any prescribed medications or illicit drugs you’ve used.
+A clear picture may emerge from the medical history that will help a doctor strengthen the suspicion of PH or rule out other conditions.

 Physical Exam